 MM: Integration is important – but so is someone who understands your business and suggests things to help move your business forward and fit your unique needs, versus pitching random software that’s ultimately not right for you.
 Smart advice and relevance is key; in other words, understanding your pain points and having solutions for them.
 The longevity of the company and their history/reputation definitely also plays a factor in our selection process.

 CB: What are some of the new technologies for staffing and recruiting you foresee for this next year (2016)?

 MM: Here are a few of my top predictions: More intelligent search on job boards/websites.
 Predictive analytics around what activities people do online that reveal how likely they are to start looking for a job.
 Improved semantic search, and an increase in mobile and social integration.

-CB: What do you think staffing and recruiting has to be in 2016?
+CB: What do you think staffing and recruiting has to be moving forward?